PMArkive/SMEncounterRNGTool/README.md

 ## Final screen when pressing A
 Usually it's the last 'A' before the battle starts, or the special BLACK dialogue box.<br>
 (All button pressing and animation time delays were calibrated.
-Especailly for those who are using PokeCalcNTR.)
+Especially for those who are using PokeCalcNTR.)
 - Tapus: Tapus' cry screen before the battle starts
 - Zygarde: "Zygarde has gone into a Poke Ball!"
 - Solgaleo/Lunala: No dialogue, stand in front of it